Rishabhraghwendra18/liq-cli/docs/Bounty Terms and Conditions.md

 ### Payment

+* Clear and obvious typos or bounty payments which are far out of bounds for the work described and the historical amount offered for similar work shall be deemed invalid.
+Each party shall have an obligation to note and seek correction of any such "outsized bounties" immediately.
 * Once an issue is accepted, Liquid Labs shall request the Assignee to provide instructions for receiving payment.
 * Liquid Labs supports payment via Venmo, Zelle, PayPal, and via ACH direct deposit.
 * All payments will be sent as "commercial/business" payments.